Topics Map > WID Staff

 Morgridge grants, contact: Jennifer Booth, Sponsored Programs Administrator (firstname.lastname@example.org)

-For WID IT information: Michelle Craft, Research IT Coordinator (email@example.com)
+For WID IT information: Em Craft, Research IT Coordinator (email@example.com)

 For compute information: Lauren Michael, Research Computing Facilitator (firstname.lastname@example.org)